 Sophia, a human-like robot powered by artificial intelligence (AI), is a creation of the Hong Kong-based Hanson Robotics founded by Dr David Hanson, who used to be a Disney Imagineer.
 On October 25, 2017, she became the full citizen of Saudi Arabia, the first robot in the world to achieve such a status.
 Let’s know more about her…

-Sophia is a delicate looking woman with doe-brown eyes , long fluttery eyelashes and a shimmery metal cap of her head.
+Sophia is a delicate-looking woman with doe-brown eyes, long fluttery eyelashes and a shimmery metal cap of her head.
 Sophia has moving 3D-printed arms and they’re working on giving her legs.
 Sophia has 62 facial and neck architectures and has cameras in her eyes that allow her to recognize faces and make eye contact.
 Her skin is made of a nanotech material that Hanson invented and dubbed “Frubber,” that has a flesh-like bouncy texture mimicking human skin.
 The robot is designed in actress Audrey Hepburn’s image.
-According to Hanson Robotics, Sophia embodies Hepburn’s classic beauty: porcelain skin, a slender nose, high cheekbones, an intriguing smile, and deeply expressive eyes that seem to change color with the light.
+According to Hanson Robotics, Sophia embodies Hepburn’s classic beauty: porcelain skin, a slender nose, high cheekbones, an intriguing smile, and deeply expressive eyes that seem to change colour with the light.

 Sophia represents both the physical embodiment of computer animation and the social embodiment of A.I.
 Cameras embedded within her and a machine vision algorithm enable Sophia to detect faces and even remember interactions.
 She has the ability to walk i.e. she can move at speeds of up to 0.6 miles per hour and a slew of built-in gestures give her an additional means for social interaction.
 Her algorithms are set in such a way that she will get smarter in her dealings with humans over time, Hanson said.
 He hopes that a little public exposure will break down the social barriers between us and them, and teach us a little bit about her and her kind.